KellyMahan/AmazonEchoJS/README.md

 ## Thanks

-Thanks to Zach Feldmon @zachfeldmon for his original inspiration with his project https://github.com/zachfeldman/alexa-home
+Thanks to Zach Feldmon @zachfeldmon for his original work with https://github.com/zachfeldman/alexa-home Portions of code written by @zachfeldman

 ## Contributing